backdrop-contrib/pathauto/README.txt

-  node type), an array whose keys consist of identifiers for each pattern (e.g., the node type name) and values consist of the translated label for the pattern bulkname - For modules which support a bulk update operation, the translated label for the action (e.g., t('Bulk update node paths')) bulkdescr - For modules which support a bulk update operation, a
+  node type), an array whose keys consist of identifiers for each pattern (e.g., the node type name) and values consist of the translated label for the pattern supportsfeeds - Modules which support RSS feeds by appending '/feed' to the URI should set this to TRUE, so when administrators enable "Create feed aliases" an alias for this content type's feed will be generated in addition to the base alias. bulkname - For modules which support a bulk update operation, the translated label for the action (e.g., t('Bulk update node paths')) bulkdescr - For modules which support a bulk update operation, a